 Section 1.2.5.
 The manner in which student attendance will be determined for a day in which alternative methods of instruction will be implemented.
 The method chosen shall be linked to completion of lessons and activities.

 Section 1.2.6.
-The instructional methods, which shall include instruction through electronic means and instruction through other means for students who have no access to internet services or a computer.
+The instructional methods, which shall include virtual learning sessions through electronic means and instruction through other means for students who have no access to internet services or a computer.
+The school shall provide necessary electronic or other form of technology within its capabilities, as determined by the Executive Director.

 Section 1.2.7.
 Instructional plans for students with individualized education programs.